ahmednaeem13/DEPI---Power-BI-U.S.-Electric-Grid-Outage-Analysis-Group1---DEPI-GIZ1_DAT2_G1e/README.md

 - **Ghada Ragab** (Talent Acquisition Specialist)
 - **Lamiaa Mohamed** (Head of Data Management)
 - **Mennatulah Ashraf** (Global Payroll Generalist)

 ---

-## Usage

-To explore the insights and dashboard:
-1. Open the `DEPI-GIZ1_DAT2_G1e - Group1 - Final.pbix` file in Power BI Desktop.
-2. Navigate through the visuals and insights on different pages.
-3. Publish the dashboard to Power BI Online for broader accessibility.

----

-## License

-This project is licensed under the MIT License.
-See `LICENSE` for details.

----